-- 1. We must demonstrate honor and integrity during examinations. - 2.
-We understand that examinations are meant to reflect our individual achievement.
-Cheating during examinations is unethical and is defined as doing any of the following without authorization: - a.
-Looking at the answers written by another student during an examination.
+- 1. Must demonstrate honor and integrity during examinations. - 2.
+Understand that examinations are meant to reflect individual achievement.
+Cheating during examinations is unethical and is defined as doing any of the following without authorization:

-- b.
+- a.
+Looking at the answers written by another student during an examination. - b.
 Communicating with another student about topics that might help to answer a question during an examination.
 This communication includes receiving information regarding test answers, questions, or other specific test content from any student who has already taken the examination or supplying same to any student who has not already taken the examination. - c.
 Referring to notes or textual matter during an examination. - d.
 Violating any other policy of examinations. - 3.
 During examinations, students have an obligation to maintain a non-disruptive atmosphere. - 4.
-We will take care not to communicate specific information regarding an examination to a classmate who has not yet completed that examination during that academic year.
+Will not to communicate specific information regarding an examination to a classmate who has not yet completed that examination during that academic year.